-We are celebrating our centenary throughout 2019, which gives us a great opportunity to look back at the history of the company.
+We celebrated our centenary throughout 2019, which gave us a great opportunity to look back at the history of the company.
 We found some interesting snippets which we have published on our website.
 The links to the news stories can be found in the "related posts" below.

 Scotland has a long history of producing consulting engineers, from Thomas Telford and the great Stevenson dynasty, to the many Partnerships which were founded in the railway age and went on to design much of Scotland’s current physical infrastructure.
 Sadly, many of the well-known Scottish consulting engineering firms have disappeared; in most cases through mergers with larger firms.
 The once familiar names, which appear on plaques on bridges, piers, roads and hydro schemes, are now consigned to the history books.

 However, Arch Henderson LLP continues to thrive.
 Its survival shows there is still a place for the smaller independent consulting engineering practices, where clients know the individuals they are dealing with, and can build up long-term productive working relationships.
 We thought this was definitely something to celebrate.

 On the 31st August 2019 we held a party at Ardoe House in Aberdeen for all staff to celebrate the centenary, which was a great excuse to get everyone together.
 With six offices in Scotland and one in England there are few opportunities for staff to meet each other.